EmperorCookie/wildstruck/README.md

 version bump, therefore the latest version of these files will be found in the repository itself if there is a discrepancy.

+See the [commits for `wildstruck.json5`](https://github.com/EmperorCookie/wildstruck/commits/main/wildstruck.json5) for a detailed changelog.

 # Roadmap

 Roughly in order of priorities: